-Cashiers in a resort community in the Blue Ridge Mountains of North Carolina, located just 10 miles from Highlands and about 63 miles from Asheville.
+Cashiers in a resort community in the Blue Ridge Mountains of North Carolina, located just 10 miles from Highlands and about 63 miles from Asheville, along scenic Highway 64.
 Sitting at a high elevation of about 3,500 feet in the middle of the Nantahala National Forest, this cool, lush area has plenty of beautiful spots for outdoor activities.
 Surrounded by mountain peaks of more than 5,000 feet, Cashiers averages 75 inches of precipitation, so the area is filled with rivers and waterfalls.

 Year-round population is 2,000.
 During peak season (May-October), the population goes to 10,000+.
 You'll find plenty of nice, resort communities and golf courses.
 It's a very popular area for a second home.
 For such a small community, it boasts a sophisticated arts and music scene.
 Winter averages just a dozen or so snowy covered days, so it's a great time to enjoy extra tranquility.